datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR06-Plotting-Time-Series-Rasters-in-R.md

 {% include _toc.html %}

-##About
+## About
-This lesson covers how to improve plotting output using the `rasterVis` package in `R`.
+This tutorial covers how to improve plotting output using the `rasterVis` package in `R`.
 Specifically it covers using `levelplot()` and adding meaningful custom names to bands within a RasterStack.